farolfo/music-fiddle/README.md

 music fiddle
 ============

 _The jsfiddle for music_

-Another open source way to share music online in a simple and quick way, being able to record with multitracks at the same time and share it without even being logged in.
+An open source way to share music online in a simple and quick way, being able to record with multitracks at the same time and share it without even being logged in.

 The key here is the HTML5 Audio API.